3 Societal Ticking Time Bombs Nobody Is Connecting

 And the results speak for themselves.
 Robert Whitaker documented in “Anatomy of an Epidemic” that as psychiatric medication use exploded, disability rates for mental illness didn’t go down – they went UP.
 From 1 in 468 Americans on disability for mental illness in 1955 to 1 in 76 today.
 More meds, more sickness.
 Something is deeply, fundamentally wrong.

-So a person goes to a psychiatrist with a pile of unprocessed emotions, a fried dopamine system, and no language for what they’re feeling.
-And the psychiatrist – who earns more from a 15-minute med check than an hour of therapy, who was trained in a system funded by pharma, who has 15 minutes to decide what’s wrong – writes a prescription that numbs those emotions.
-And it “works.”
+Here’s the deeper problem: people don’t understand their emotions.
+They experience sadness or anxiety and immediately pathologize it.
+“Something must be wrong with me.”
+But negative emotions are normal – they’re signals, not disorders.
+And when a person shows up to a psychiatrist with a pile of unprocessed emotions and no language for what they’re feeling, the psychiatrist – who earns more from a 15-minute med check than an hour of therapy – writes a prescription that numbs those emotions.
+It “works.”
 Until it doesn’t.

 Gambling: The Rigged Game Targeting Young Men